gilienv/EssOilDB/tableStructure.md

 ## location
 #### Description
-- reported location of experiment.
-Attempt to resolve this to either geocoordinates or Wikidata or both
+Reported location of experiment.
+Attempt to resolve this to either geocoordinates or Wikidata or both.

 #### Columns